 This means that, for Abraham-Hicks at least, the American Heritage Dictionary’s second item in their “appreciation” article is a no-go (Morris 1973, p.
 64).
 The AHD-2 item (“Gratefulness; gratitude.”) is thus not a synonym for “appreciation”, as a general rule.

-But if we make the distinction between gratitude-1 (“clean” gratitude) and gratitude-2 (“saved” gratitude), as I did in one of my previous articles, we can still consider the AHD-2 item correct, if we limit the meaning of “gratefulness; gratitude” to include only gratitude-1, i.e. “clean” gratitude.
+But if we make the distinction between gratitude-1 (“clean” gratitude) and gratitude-2 (“saved” gratitude), as I did in one of my previous articles on the word “appreciation”, we can still consider the AHD-2 item correct, if we limit the meaning of “gratefulness; gratitude” to include only gratitude-1, i.e. “clean” gratitude.

 However, in Abraham-Hicks’s world, there seem to be no place for gratitude-2 as a synonym for “appreciation”.